-The proposed differential rating has been discussed at a number of budget workshops by Elected Members and the Executive Management Team.
+The proposed differential rating has been discussed at budget workshops by Elected Members and the Executive Management Team.
 The recommendations of this report reflect the feedback from those discussions.

 As referred to under Statutory Requirements if the recommendation is adopted the proposed differential rates will be advertised and public submissions sought.
-An advertisement will be placed in The West Australian, local newspapers as well as notice boards and the City's website for 21 days.
+An advertisement will be placed in the West Australian, local newspapers as well as notice boards and the website for 21 days.